-Domestic violence can take many forms – it can include verbal, sexual, emotional, social, financial, spiritual and psychological abuse.
+Domestic violence can take many forms – it can include emotional, financial, sexual, spiritual, verbal abuse.
 The most commonly known is physical abuse, with 16% of women (1.5 million) and 5.9% of men (528,800) in Australia.
 Below we look at some signs of physical abuse, as well as some steps to address it.

 Signs of physical abuse by a partner (or ex-partner) include:

 - Threats of violence (even if not carried out)